About Us Bilateral Exchanges with Madagascar

 423.44

-14. A Special Event on Trade-Economic Cooperation between Indian States and Diana Region was held on 19 December 2024 in Antsiranana.
+19. A special Trade-Investment Promotion event was organized by the Embassy in Antananarivo on 11 February 2025, which was attended by Minister of Transport and Meteorology of Madagascar H.E.
+Mr. Valery Ramonjavelo, Secretary General of Ministry of Foreign Affairs Mr. Eric Ratsimbazafy and other dignitaries and was coincided with the visit of a 10-member business delegation from the Confederation of Indian Industry.
+A special event on Trade-Economic Cooperation between Indian States and Diana Region was held on 19 December 2024 in Antsiranana.
 An event to promote Tourism and Trade cooperation with Diana region was organized in Nosy Be on 18 September 2024.
 Similar events were also organized in Mahajanga (Boeny Region) and Antsirabe (Vakinankaratra Region) in May 2024 and July 2024 respectively.
-A special event to promote cooperation between Indian States and Madagascar was organized in Antananarivo on 29 February 2024 by the Embassy of India and Foreign Ministry of Madagascar.
+A special event to promote cooperation between Indian States and Madagascar was organized in Antananarivo on 29 February 2024 by the Embassy in assocaition with the Ministry of Foreign Affairs of Madagascar.
 Embassy had also organized a State promotion event in Antsiranana (Diana Region) in December 2023.
 A Tourism Promotion Event was organized by the Embassy in Antananarivo in February 2022.
 A webinar and virtual Business-to-Business meetings on opportunities in health care and pharmaceuticals was organized by the Embassy in collaboration with Pharmaceuticals Exports Promotion Council of India (Pharmexcil) in December 2021.

-15. Indian investments: The major Indian investments by Indian companies were in the mining, oil and gas sectors, telecom sector and health sectors.
+20. The major Indian investments by Indian companies were in the mining, oil and gas, telecom and health sectors.
 Airtel is a major player in mobile telephone sector while Dr. Aggarwal's Eye Hospital and Mahindra function in the health and auto-mobile sectors respectively.
 A UK based company “Tirupati Carbons & Chemicals Ltd.” owned by an Indian national has set up a Graphite processing facility in Brickaville (Atsinanana Region).

 Cooperation in Multilateral Fora

-16. Madagascar has been supporting India in the elections to United Nations (UN) and other multinational fora.
+21. Madagascar has been supporting India in the elections to United Nations (UN) and other multinational fora.
 Madagascar supported India’s UN Security Council non-permanent seat for the period 2021-2022 and conveyed its support for India’s candidature for the period 2028-2029.
 Madagascar is also a member of the IORA (Indian Ocean Rim Association), International Solar Alliance, Coalition for Disaster Resilient Infrastructure while India is an Observer in the Indian Ocean Commission.
-India took part as observer in the extraordinary summit of Indian Ocean Commission held in virtual format in December 2022 under the chairship of Madagascar.
+India took part as observer in the 5th Summit of Indian Ocean Commission held in Antananarivo on 24 April 2025.

 Developmental Partnership